H6WU6R/DSA3101-Group-4/README.md

 2. Column Dropping: Removed `AdvertisingPlatform`, `AdvertisingTool`, and `CustomerID` to retain only relevant features.
 3. Categorical Encoding: Applied one-hot encoding to `Gender`, `CampaignChannel`, and `CampaignType`.
 4. Feature Scaling: Standardized all features using `StandardScaler` for model compatibility.
+5. Feature Engineering:
+  - **Email Click-Through Rate (CTR)**
+    - **Formula**: Email Clicks ÷ Email Opens
+    - **Purpose**: Measures the effectiveness of email campaigns by tracking how often recipients click on links.
+  - **Website Engagement Depth**
+    - **Formula**: Pages per Visit × Time on Site
+    - **Purpose**: Quantifies how deeply a user interacts with the site, reflecting both the number of pages viewed and the total time spent.
+  - **Social Sharing Propensity**
+    - **Formula**: Social Shares ÷ Website Visits
+    - **Purpose**: Captures the customer’s tendency to share or repost content, indicating the potential for viral or word-of-mouth engagement.

 #### 4.2.2 Financial Transactions Dataset